 Bigg’s killer whales travel between Alaska, the San Juan Islands, and Southern California.
-The best time to see them is mid-April to mid-May, but they may be elsewhere even in those months.
+The best time to see them is mid-April to mid-May, but they may be elsewhere, even in those months.

 The third group is the resident killer whales.
 These swim down from the San Juan Islands in the winter to feed.
-With less salmon in Washington State, they are forced to come down to Monterey Bay to feed on fish and squid.
+With fewer salmon in Washington State, they are forced to come down to Monterey Bay to feed on fish and squid.

-I would highly recommend those who plan to go here to bring along their camera to get the perfect shots of these marine mammals.
+I would highly recommend those who plan to go here bring along their camera to get the perfect shots of these marine mammals.

 A marine mammal researcher, Alisa Schulman-Janiger, who leads the American Cetacean Society, has sighted killer whales in the area.
 According to Alisa, the sightings of killer whales in Southern California are not as common as in Monterey Bay.